istio/istio.io/content/en/blog/2021/aeraki/index.md

 ## Aeraki's approach

-To address these problems, we create an open-source project, [Aeraki](https://github.com/aeraki-framework), to provide a non-intrusive, extendable way to manage any layer 7 traffic in an Istio service mesh.
+To address these problems, we create an open-source project, [Aeraki](https://github.com/aeraki-framework), to provide a non-intrusive, extendable way to manage any layer-7 traffic in an Istio service mesh.

 Aeraki [Air-rah-ki] is the Greek word for ‘breeze’.
 While Istio connects microservices in a service mesh, Aeraki provides a framework to allow Istio to support more layer-7 protocols other than just HTTP and gRPC.
 We hope that this breeze can help Istio sail a little further.